krohrbaugh/kramerav/README.md

 ## Limitations

-The library was tested and developed using a Kramer VS-161HDMI switch, but _should_ work for any Kramer switch using Protocol 2000.
+The library was tested and developed using a Kramer [VS-161HDMI switch][vs161h], but _should_ work for any Kramer switch using Protocol 2000.

 It does _not_ currently support:

 + _Matrix_ switch operations, since I don't have a device to test with
++ UDP communication, since I don't have a device to test with
 + Serial communication, since TCP is the more likely control mechanism for home automation purposes

+The library has extension points for adding the support above should an opportunity or need to do so arise.

 ## Development workflow